nestybox/sysbox-ee/docs/user-guide/README.md

 This document describes Sysbox-EE's features, usage, configuration, and limitations.

-This document complements the [Sysbox Quick Start Guide](../quickstart/README.md).
+This document complements the [Sysbox-EE Quick Start Guide](../quickstart/README.md).

 Refer to that document for a quick introduction to running containers with Sysbox.
 Come back to this document for a more comprehensive description of